Mark-Millard/rdk-xconf-logserver/Readme.md

 ### Upload a Log to the Server

-To upload a file to the logserver, you can use curl:
+To upload a file to the logserver, you can use the following curl command:

 ```
 $ curl -X POST http://localhost:8080/upload -F "file=@<file_path>" -H "Content-Type: multipart/form-data"